voxel51/fiftyone/docs/source/integrations/pinecone.rst

 **Keyword arguments**

-You can manually provide these as keyword arguments each time you call methods like :meth:`compute_similarity() <fiftyone.brain.compute_similarity>` that require connections to Pinecone:
+You can manually provide your Pinecone credentials as keyword arguments each time you call methods like
+:meth:`compute_similarity() <fiftyone.brain.compute_similarity>` that require
+connections to Pinecone:

 .. code:: python
     :linenos: